Coming Soon, Dating With A History Of Trauma:

 However, a potential good reason to share is if someone has earned your trust and you are ready to tell them as part of moving forward in your healing process.
 If you feel that opening up about what you went through will help you to move forward, that’s a great sign that you’re ready to retake control of your life.

-Additionally, you may want to share with a significant other if you want him or her to understand why you respond the way you do in triggering situations.
-Letting them in on more information about your trauma history can help them understand you better, and comprehend why you behave the way you do.
+Additionally, you may want to share your trauma history with a significant other if you want him or her to understand why you respond the way you do in triggering situations.
+Letting them in on more information about your history can help them understand you better, and comprehend why you behave the way you do.

 Do You Know How to Manage Your Trauma Responses?

-When individuals share their trauma history with people, they may not have an ideal response.
-It is possible that when you disclose this information they may not be entirely sure how to respond.
+When individuals share their trauma history with others, it is possible that they will not have an ideal response.
+They may not be entirely sure how to respond.
 But, if they care about you, they will want to be sensitive to the subject and your needs.